 - Detecting Other Dental Problems

 A regular cleaning not only gives you a bright, clean smile, but it also keeps your teeth healthy.
 Medical conditions such as pregnancy, a disease like cancer and other changes that affect your body leave you more susceptible to having dental problems.
 That’s another reason to maintain your regular teeth cleaning appointments.
 You may ask, “Does teeth cleaning hurt?”
-The answer is no, but talk to your dentist about your options for anesthesia; he takes every step to ensure your comfort.
+The answer is no, but talk to your top rated dental specialists about your options for anesthesia; he takes every step to ensure your comfort.

 As you get older, it’s easier for bacteria to build up underneath your gums, and that’s where deep cleaning goes.
 The amount of deep cleaning you need depends on how much plaque and tartar you have.
 You may need to do as many as four visits, or as few as two.